gorodetsky-umich/mdss/README.md

 ## Features

 - Simplifies running multiple simulation cases with ADflow.
-- Integrates with mphys and OpenMDAO and provides a framework for data management.
+- Integrates with mphys and OpenMDAO for optimization and workflow management.
 - Supports analysis and post-processing of simulation results.

 ## Installation